SebastianMM-96/MachineLearning-Techniques/README.md

-# MachineLearning-Techniques
+# Machine Learning Techniques

-A set of implementations of machine learning algorithms
+This repository contains different types of Machine Learning implementations made throughout my years at the University.